-I think this original collage/and water-color drawing picture book should be up for a Caldecott!
+I think this original collage and watercolor drawing picture book should be up for a Caldecott!
 Young uses paper sculpture (Japanese paper printed with etched copperplates) along with charming color washed drawings to create 3-D paper sculpture streetscapes.
-The effect is makes this story of a short walk to school a wondrous place of make-believe.
+The effect makes this story of a short walk to school a wondrous place of make-believe.
 Ferdie, the younger brother, doesn’t want to go to school today, “Not now.
 Maybe never.”
 His sister Viola coaxes him along with make-believe scenarios: superhero, pirate, and knight.
-At the end, Viola is now too tired to make that last block to school.
+In the end, Viola is now too tired to make that last block to school.
 Luckily Ferdie has a magic bean to “give you superpower strength.”
 And he even shares it with his sister!
 Such a charming book!

 We don’t know any child with Type 1 diabetes, but this book gives a great and non-scary introduction to this condition and how to handle it from the perspective of a little boy and his family.

 The Adventures of Everyday Geniuses series by Barbara Esham, illustrated by Mike and Carl Gordon